 What Are Enterprise Project Management Tools Used For?

 Enterprise project management tools share many use cases with other types of project management software but at a much larger scale.
 Here are some specific use cases that require an enterprise solution.

 Some projects include stakeholders at various levels of an organization spanning project managers to executives to front-line employees.
 For example, a software migration effort requires development work, project management coordination, and internal communications at the executive level.

-Project tracking is especially important in larger companies where team members are based worldwide or in different office locations.
+Using specific types of EPM tools such as a project tracking software is especially important in larger companies where team members are based worldwide or in different office locations.